ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/tutorials/gameplay/input1.md

 | [KeyIsReleased](../../../code_reference/class_reference/keyboard.md#keyisreleased-zilch-engin) | Checks whether a given key was released this frame |

 (NOTE) **Enumerations** -
 An enumeration (or enum) is a data type that groups items assigning each a unique name under the enumerated list.
 Items can be referenced by accessing the type followed by a `.` and the name of the desired item (i.e. [Keys.Space](../../../code_reference/enum_reference.md#keys) or Colors.Red).
-You can read more on enumerations [ here ](../../zilchmanual/nada_in_zilch/enums.md).
+You can read more on enumerations [here](../../zilchmanual/nada_in_zilch/enums.md).

  # Dynamic Character Controller